 - Interest in building relationships between alumni, students and the university

-For full chapter leader positions and details, refer to pages 4 and 5 of the Alumni Chapter Handbook.
+For full chapter leader positions and details, refer to the Alumni Chapter Handbook.

 Join, Follow and Connect on Alumni Social Media

 Social media places people all over your world right onto the screen in front of you.
-Join and follow our alumni social media channels including Facebook, Twitter, Instagram, LinkedIn and Google+ to stay connected to GCU and to each other.
+Join and follow our alumni social media channels including Facebook, Twitter, Instagram and LinkedIn to stay connected to GCU and to each other.
 Use #Lope4Life to share with us!